-Impact
+5 Impact

-7 oral presentations have been given at National, European and International conferences (including AVS66 International Symposium and Exhibition, Global summit on regulatory science 2019 - Nanotechnology and nanoplastics and 1st Oyster Open Day, Nano-Korea 2020 and 4th Symposium in Science and Engineering of Materials).
+8 oral presentations have been given at National, European and International conferences (including AVS66 International Symposium and Exhibition, Global summit on regulatory science 2019 - Nanotechnology and nanoplastics and 1st Oyster Open Day, Nano-Korea 2020 and 4th Symposium in Science and Engineering of Materials).
 These presentations also related the results to various aspects of the 14IND12 research findings.
 In addition, a presentation on standardisation of the measurement of number concentration of nanoparticles was given at an ASTM International E56 Committee meeting, and an invited talk titled "Complementary Measurements of Colloidal Nanoparticles and their Coatings by In-situ and Vacuum-based Methods" was given at the Faculty of Medical Science in UCL.
 The project partners have been actively engaging with ISO/TC 229 Nanotechnologies as well as ISO/TC24 SC4 particle characterisation experts.
+In addition, two peer-reviewed publications have been written, along with a trade article and a web article which summarises the standard.
+These were publicised using social media.

-The project will expand the nanometrology developed in 14IND12 InNanoPart by producing an ISO Technical Report under the auspices of ISO/TC 229 (the primary supporter) in liaison with ISO/TC 24/SC4.
+The project has expanded the nanometrology developed in 14IND12 InNanoPart by producing a soon to be published ISO document under the auspices of ISO/TC 229 (the primary supporter) in liaison with ISO/TC 24/SC4.
 This will provide guidance for reliable and reproducible measurements of nanoparticle number concentration for which no standard currently exists and is vital to support the commercialisation of innovative nanoparticle-based products and their exploitation in relevant industry sectors such as pharmaceutical, medical, cosmetic, electronics and catalysis.
 Through these advances, nanomaterial suppliers and users will be able to demonstrate product safety with greater confidence and minimise batch-to-batch variability.

-Engagement with ISO/TC 229 and ISO/TC 24/SC-4 is helping ensure the maximum impact and drive progression towards standardisation.
+Engagement with ISO/TC 229 and ISO/TC 24/SC-4 helped ensure the maximum impact and drive progression towards standardisation.
 These industry-focused committees include members from industry, instrument manufacturers, NGOs, regulators, NMIs and academia who are keen for the ISO Technical Report to be developed and are global leaders in nanotechnologies and particle measurement standardisation.
-To further increase impact, the project team will be in discussion with experts and users from the wider stakeholder community throughout the development of the ISO Technical Report.
+To further increase impact, the project team have been in discussion with experts and users from the wider stakeholder community throughout the development.
+The change of ISO output to a technical specification, which is a normative document, is a significant step and will strongly increase the impact and usage of the document.
+It will allow countries and regions to adopt the document as national and regional standards that would not be possible as a technical report.